pradippramanick/coexp-iros24/README.md

+# [Full Code]

+I'll upload the full code soon after cleaning up.
+In the meantime, if you need the code to run experiments / compare, please contact me by email or create an issue and I'll try to resolve this as soon as possible.

 # coexp-iros24
 This repository contains code & data for the paper Multimodal Coherent Explanation Generation of Robot Failures, IROS 2024.